Skip to main content

 A well-built chronology should include:

-- Provider name and specialty — who treated the patient and when
+• Provider name and specialty, including who treated the patient and when

-- Chief complaint and findings — what the patient reported and what the clinician documented
+• Chief complaint and findings (what the patient reported, what the clinician documented)

-- Diagnoses rendered — ICD codes or clinical impressions at each visit
+• Diagnoses rendered, whether ICD codes or clinical impressions at each visit

 Organize chronologically, not by provider.
 Adjusters and attorneys need to see the treatment arc from incident through recovery.
-A provider-by-provider arrangement forces the reader to reconstruct the timeline themselves, which is exactly what you want to avoid in a demand letter.
+A provider-by-provider arrangement forces the reader to reconstruct the timeline themselves; that’s exactly what you want to avoid in a demand letter.

-With Dodon.ai: Upload the full record set and receive a structured chronology with citations in minutes.
-No manual sorting required — the platform handles mixed PDFs, scanned documents, and handwritten notes.
+Dodon.ai handles this: upload the full record set and get a structured chronology with citations in minutes.
+The platform sorts mixed PDFs, scanned documents, and handwritten notes without manual intervention.
 For a walkthrough, see how to build a medical chronology in 10 minutes.

 Step 3: Identify and Document Treatment Gaps